BCDevOps/platform-services/apps/rocketchat/readme.md

 PVCs are requested for each MongoDB pod to storage database files.
 The PVCs are set to use the default StorageClass and request RWO access.

+- what capacity calculations have been performed, how much storage is required??

 ### Services
 ---